rylincoln/developer.fulcrumapp.com/_desktop/intro.md

 ### macOS

 Open the .dmg, drag the icon to `Applications`.
 That's it!
+While running, the program will auto-update if there's a new release available.

 ### Windows

 Install from the Setup .exe and follow the instructions.
 This will create a shortcut icon on your desktop (and open up a GUI window - _which is not currently functional_ - you can close this window).
-Double-clicking the shortcut icon will open the GUI again; doing this also triggers the auto-updater, if there is an updated release available it will be downloaded and installed.
+Double-clicking the shortcut icon will open the GUI again; doing this also triggers the auto-updater.
+If there is an updated release available, it will be downloaded and installed.